foxyntax/foxyntax_ci/README.md

 let body = {

-    func: "delete" [optional] : (leave it, if you want to use DELETE FROM query)
+    func: "delete", // [optional] : (leave it, if you want to use DELETE FROM query)
     table: "user_meta",
     where: [
         {query: "id = 2"}